tsbinns/tsbinns.github.io/CV.md

     </ul>
   <h3 class="CV-header">Sports</h3>
     <ul class="CV-desc">
-      <li>I am an avid athlete and member of the University of Aberdeen Athletics Society, and in the past have represented my school in the Lewisham Cross-Country Championship.
+      <li>I am an avid athlete, being a member of the Berlin Rock Climbing and Bouldering club, as well as having previously been a member of the University of Aberdeen Athletics Society.
 Through my strong discipline and self-motivation I am able to adhere to a rigorous exercise regime, alongside which I am currently training for a half marathon.
 This is testament to both my dedication and well-rounded character.</li>
     </ul>
   <h3 class="CV-header">Music</h3>
     <ul class="CV-desc">
-      <li>I have played the drum kit for fourteen years, achieving a Distinction at Grade 8.
-Since entering university I have been the drummer for the University of Aberdeen’s Jazz Band, playing at numerous concerts, including yearly performances at the Aberdeen Jazz Festival and the University of Aberdeen’s Concert Series.
-Previously, I have been involved in Lewisham Music Service’s African Drumming Group and Samba Band.
-I have also taken up the piano, achieving a Distinction at Grade 1.
-My participation in these activities has enhanced both my communication and teamwork skills greatly, and again attests to my well-rounded character and the fact that I remain dedicated to all routes I pursue.</li>
+      <li>I have played the drum kit for fifteen years, achieving a Distinction at Grade 8.
+Whilst studying at Aberdeen I was the drummer for the University’s Jazz Band, playing at numerous concerts, including yearly performances at the Aberdeen Jazz Festival and the University of Aberdeen’s Concert Series.
+I have also been involved in Lewisham Music Service’s African Drumming Group and Samba Band and have taken up the piano, achieving a Distinction at Grade 1.
+My partici-pation in these activities has enhanced both my communication and teamwork skills greatly, and again attests to my well-rounded character and the fact that I remain dedicated to all routes I pursue.</li>
     </ul>
 </div>